steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 By the time the `listStatus()` operation returns to the caller, there is no guarantee that the information contained in the response is current.
-The details MAY be out of date -including the contents of any directory, the attributes of any files, and the existence of the path supplied.
+The details MAY be out of date, including the contents of any directory, the attributes of any files, and the existence of the path supplied.

 The state of a directory MAY change during the evaluation process.
-This may be reflected in a listing that is split between the pre- and post- updated filesystem states.
+This may be reflected in a listing that is split between the pre- and post-update FileSystem states.

-* After an entry at path `P` is created, and before any other changes are made to the filesystem, `listStatus(P)` MUST find the file and return its status.
+* After an entry at path `P` is created, and before any other changes are made to the FileSystem, `listStatus(P)` MUST find the file and return its status.

 * After an entry at path `P` is deleted, `listStatus(P)`  MUST raise a `FileNotFoundException`.

-* After an entry is path `P` is created, and before any other changes are made to the filesystem, the result of `listStatus(parent(P))` SHOULD include the value of `getFileStatus(P)`.
+* After an entry at path `P` is created, and before any other changes are made to the FileSystem, the result of `listStatus(parent(P))` SHOULD include the value of `getFileStatus(P)`.

-* After an entry is path `P` is created,  nd before any other changes are made to the filesystem, the result of `listStatus(parent(P))` SHOULD NOT include the value of `getFileStatus(P)`.
+* After an entry at path `P` is created, and before any other changes are made to the FileSystem, the result of `listStatus(parent(P))` SHOULD NOT include the value of `getFileStatus(P)`.

 This is not a theoretical possibility, it is observable in HDFS when a directory contains many thousands of files.

-Consider a directory "d" with the contents
+Consider a directory "d" with the contents:

 	a
 	part-0000001